z3z1ma/target-bigquery/README.md

 target-bigquery --version
 ```

+## Usage Notes

+### Denormalization

+So denormalized is a loaded term, so lets clarify here what we mean by it:

+> In the context of JSON objects, denormalization refers to the process of flattening a hierarchical or nested JSON object into a simpler, more "denormalized" structure that can be easier to work with for certain use cases.

+Denormalized=False (default) means we load all data into a single `JSON` column.
+This means all access requires an accessor such as `SELECT data.my_column FROM table` instead of `SELECT my_column FROM table`.
+Hence the term denormalized is relative to the `data` column which is the default for this target.
+This is a tradeoff between convenience/resilience and performance.
+This is the default because most _resilient_.
+IE a load will **never** fail due to a schema change or an invalid schema.
+You can always denormalize later via `dbt`.
+However, it is not the most performant and slower to transform.
+If your tap has a high quality and consistent schema, denormalization is the way to go to get the best performance and start modeling quickly.

+Denormalized=True means we unpack the data into a schema which is derived from the tap schema.
+It does _not_ mean we will flatten the data.
+There is a separate option for flattening.
+We will convert arrays to repeated fields and records to structs.
+All top level keys will end up as columns which is was you might expect from more typical targets.

+#### Resolver Versions

+There are 2 resolver versions.
+The config option `schema_resolver_version` lets you select which version you want to use.
+This versioning exists because we want to support evolving how we resolve schemas whilst not creating breaking changes for long-time users dependent on how a schema is resolved.
+The default is `1` which behaves very similarly to existing flavors of `target-bigquery`.
+It works well enough but has plenty of edge cases where it simply cannot resolve valid jsonschemas to a bq schema.
+The new version `2` is much more robust and will resolve most, if not all schemas due to it falling back to `JSON` when in doubt.
+You must opt-in to this version by setting `schema_resolver_version: 2` in your config.

+### Overwrite vs Append

+Sometimes you want to overwrite a table on every load.
+This can be achieved by either setting `overwrite: true` which will full refresh ALL tables **or** setting `overwrite: [table1, table2, table_*_other, !table_v1_other]` which will only overwrite the specified tables and supports pattern matching.
+This is useful if you have a table which is a lookup table and you want to overwrite it on every load.
+You can also set `overwrite: false` which will append to the table.
+This is the default behavior.

+### Upsert (aka Merge)

+If you want to merge data into a table, you can set `merge: true` which will use the `MERGE` statement to upsert data.
+This supports pattern matching like the above setting.
+It requires `denormalized: true` takes precedence over `overwrite`.
+It will only work on tables which have a primary key as defined by the `key_properties` sent by the tap.
+There is a supporting config option called `dedupe_before_upsert` which will dedupe the data before upserting.
+This is useful if you are replicating data which has a primary key but is not unique.
+This occurs when you are replicating data from a source which has a primary key but does not enforce it.
+This is the case for MongoDB.
+It can also happen when moving data from a data lake in S3/GCS to a database.
+This is not the default behavior because it is slower and requires more resources.

 ## Features ✨

 - Autoscaling self-healing worker pool using either threads (default) or multiprocessing, configurable by the user for the _fastest_ possible data ingestion.
 Particularly when leveraging colocated compute in GCP.